dexpiper/ifaxbotcovid/README.md

    - Dateline and name of day of the week (from *time.time* with respect to morphological form and preposition in Russian language)
    - Re-written tables about other regions statistics

-- All the found variables and ready region blocks fit into patterns in the *ifaxcovidbot.config.schemes*.
+- All the found variables and ready region blocks fit into patterns listed in the */ifaxcovidbot/config/templates/* dir.
 In the outcome, bot gets a ready-to-use news material and sends it to the user.
 - If the message with the raw text had a 'йй' symbols in the end, bot also provides the user with a log of the operations performed.
 Log is meant to be sent in a separate message.
-- Bot programmed to warn user if some of the variables are suspiciously small (defined in *ifaxcovidbot.config.settings*).
+- Bot programmed to warn user if some of the variables are suspiciously small (defined in */ifaxcovidbot/config/settings.yml*).
 Also user will get a notice if some of the variables haven't been found (a gap would be filled with a *NO_VALUE* dummy).
+- Bot accepts special aftertext command '$$*int*' to request ready text in a file with an optional integer parameter needed to construct the list of Russian regions with new COVID-19 cases.

 **Addition feature**
 Bot also can parse a short piece of text provided daily by the press-office of the RPN (Russian Federal agency in charge of virus protection, Rospotrebnadzor), containing information about COVID tests performed in Russia.